-Rick Hanson, Ph.D., is a neuropsychologist and author of Hardwiring Happiness, Buddha’s Brain, Just One Thing, and Mother Nurture.
+Rick Hanson, Ph.D., is a neuropsychologist and and New York Times best-selling author.
+His books include Hardwiring Happiness, Buddha’s Brain, Just One Thing, and Mother Nurture.
 Founder of the Wellspring Institute for Neuroscience and Contemplative Wisdom and a member of the Greater Good Science Center’s Advisory Board, Dr. Hanson has been invited to speak at Oxford, Stanford, and Harvard, and taught in meditation centers worldwide.
 He has several audio programs and his free Just One Thing newsletter has over 100,000 subscribers.

 Stories by Rick Hanson